Food By Themes

 Soon Heng Hot & Cold Desserts is not a halal-certified eatery.

 After a savoury meal, it’s always nice to end with a sweet treat.
-For the days that you’re tired of ice cream and waffles, fall back on an old-school Chinese dessert that’ll hit the spot, and is nourishing too.
-If you’re looking for our favourites, here’s our list of best desserts in Singapore for the year 2020.
+When you’re tired of ice cream and waffles, fall back on an old-school Chinese dessert that’ll hit the spot, and is nourishing too.
+If you’re looking for our favourites, here’s our curated list of the best desserts in Singapore.
+We also have a guide to the best late-night dessert places in Singapore!

 This post was originally published on 17 January 2018.